-1. LENGTH OF GAME.
+2. LENGTH OF GAME.
 It is wise to set aside four hours, even for a short game.
-No more than five minutes should be allowed for writing the moves after the diplomacy period has ended.
-Diplomacy and other conversation should not be allowed during the writing and reading of moves, between moves and retreats, during and after retreats, or during adjustment.
+No more than five minutes should be allowed for writing orders after the diplomacy period has ended.
+Diplomacy and other conversation should not be allowed during the writing and reading of orders, between moves and retreats, during and after retreats, or during adjustment.
 Newcomers should be instructed for a half-hour or so in the rules of the game before the other players assemble.
-They should then each play a country, without diplomacy, for a few moves to become familiar with the rules before the first game.
+They should then each play a country, without diplomacy, for a few moves to become familiar with the rules before the first game starts.

-2. ALTERNATIVE RULES FOR SIX TO TWO PLAYERS
+3. ALTERNATIVE RULES FOR FEWER PLAYERS.

-Six Players.
-Eliminate Italy.
+Six Players: Eliminate Italy.
 Italian units hold in position and defend themselves, but do not support each other.
 They may be supported by units belonging to any of the players, as with any other units ordered to hold.
-If they are forced to retreat, they are disbanded.
+If Italian units are forced to retreat, they are disbanded.

-Five Players.
-Eliminate Italy and Germany as described for Italy above.
-The first year may be thought of as 1801 and in the six player game as 1870.
+Five Players: Eliminate Italy and Germany (as described for Italy above).
+The first year may be thought of as 1801 (and, in the six player game, as 1870).

-Four Players.
-One player plays England, and the other three play the following pairs: Austria/France, Germany/Turkey, Italy/Russia.
+Four Players: One player plays England, and the other three play the following pairs: Austria/France, Germany/Turkey, Italy/Russia.

-Three Players.
-Two alternatives: 1) One player plays Russia and the other two play the following triples: England/France/Germany and Austria/Italy/Turkey; 2) One person takes England/Germany/Austria, the second, Russia/Italy, and the third France/Turkey.
+Three Players: Two alternatives:

+a) One player plays Russia and the other two play the following triples: England/France/Germany and Austria/ltaly/Turkey;

+b) One person takes England/Germany/Austria; the second,

+Russia/Italy; and the third, France/Turkey.

-Two Players.
-(World War I).
-One player plays England/France/Russia and the other plays Austria/Germany/Turkey.
+Two Players: World War I. One player plays England/France/Russia and the other plays Austria/Germany/Turkey.
 Italy is neutral and Italian territory may not be entered.
 The game begins in 1914.
 Before the Fall 1914 adjustments, a coin is flipped.
 Italy joins the winner of the toss in Spring 1915.
-The victory criterion is 24 units actually on the board.
-This is a good game for getting to know the rules.
+The victory criterion is increased to 24 centers controlled on the board.
+This is a fine game for getting to know the rules.

-Note that in games for four, three, and two players, supply center ownership is computed for each individual country, even though two or more may be played by the same person.
-As under the regular rules, adjustments must be made by each country in accordance with its supply center holdings.
+Note that in games for four, three or two players, Supply Center ownership is computed for each individual country, even though two or more may be played by the same person.
+As under the regular rules, adjustments must be made by each country in accordance with its Supply Center holdings.

-- 3. CIVIL DISORDER.
-If a player leaves the game, or fails to submit orders in a given Spring or Fall season, it is assumed that civil government in his country has collapsed.
-His units hold in position, but do not support each other.
+4. CIVIL DISORDER.
+If a player leaves the game, or otherwise fails to submit orders in a given Spring or Fall season, it is assumed that the civil government in his country has collapsed.
+His units all hold in position, but do not support each other.
 If they are dislodged, they are disbanded.
-No new Units are raised for this country.
+No new units are raised for this country.
 A player who temporarily fails to submit orders may, of course, resume play if he returns to the game and still has some units left.
 It is probably more desirable, if sufficient persons are present, to allow a person who has not previously had a country (or failing that, whose country has already been eliminated from play) to replace any player who has left the game.
-Players should decide what policies they will follow in this regard in advance of starting the game. - 4.
-CIVIL-DISORDER REMOVALS.
+Players should decide what policies they will follow in this regard in advance of starting the game.

+5. CIVIL DISORDER REMOVALS.
 If a country in civil disorder has to remove units, because it has lost supply centers, the unit farthest from home (most distant from the nearest home supply center as computed by the shortest available route, including convoys) is removed first, the fleet before the army.
-If more units are equally eligible for removal than should be removed, priority is established by the names of the space in which they are located, the earliest in alphabetical order coming off first. - 5.
-PLAYERS SHOULD NOTE THAT: Fleets in Kiel and Constantinople, and in any other coastal province, may not convoy.
+If more units are equally eligible for removal than should be removed, priority is established by the names of the space in which they are located, the earliest in alphabetical order coming off first.